GoogleCloudPlatform/data-analytics-golden-demo/README.md

 3. You can run either of the above deployment methods.
 Copy the Terraform  "region" parameters to either of the above scripts.

 ### After the deployment
 - Open Cloud Composer
 - Open the Airflow UI
 - You will see the Run-All-Dags DAG running
    - This will run the DAGs needed to seed the project with data
    - Once the DAG is complete, you can run the solution

 ### Possible  Deployment Errors:
 1. If the script fails to enable a service or timeouts, you can rerun and if that does not work, run ```source clean-up.sh``` and start over
-2. If the script has security type message (unauthorized), then double check the configure roles/IAM security.
+2. If the script has a security type message (unauthorized), then double check the configure roles/IAM security.
-3. When using Cloud Shell: If you get a "networking error" with some dial tcp message [2607:f8b0:4001:c1a::5f], then your cloud shell had a networking glitch, not the Terraform network.
+3. When using Cloud Shell: If you get a "networking error" with some dial tcp message [2607:f8b0:4001:c1a::5f], then your cloud shell has a networking glitch, not the Terraform network.
 Restart the deployment "source deploy.sh". (e.g. Error creating Network: Post ```https://compute.googleapis.com/compute/beta/projects/bigquery-demo-xvz1143xu9/global/networks?alt=json```: dial tcp [2607:f8b0:4001:c1a::5f]:443: connect: cannot assign requested address).
 This typically happens on WiFi.

 ## Folders
 - cloud-composer
  - dags - all the DAGs for Airflow which run the system and seed the data
  - data - all the bash and SQL scripts to deploy
 - dataflow
  - Dataflow job that connects to the public Pub/Sub sample streaming taxi data.
 You start this using composer.
 - dataproc
  - Spark code to that is used to process the initial downloaded data
 - notebooks
  - Sample notebooks that can be run in Vertex AI.
 To create the managed notebook, use the DAG in composer.
 - sql-scripts
  - The BigQuery SQL sample scripts.
 These are currently deployed as stored procedures.
 You can edit each stored procedure and run the sample code query by query.
 - terraform
  - the entry point for when deploying via cloud shell or your local machine.
 This uses service account impersonation
 - terraform-modules
  - api - enables the GCP apis
  - org-policies - sets organization policies at the project level that have to be "disabled" to deploy the resources.
-  - org-policies-deprecated - an older apporach for org policies and is needed when your cloud build account is in a different domain
+ - org-policies-deprecated - an older approach for org policies and is needed when your cloud build account is in a different domain
  - project - creates the cloud project if a project number is not provided
-  - resouces - the main set of resources to deploy
+ - resources - the main set of resources to deploy
  - service-account - creates a service account if a project numnber is not provided.
 The service account will be impersonated during the deployment.
  - service-usage - enables the service usage API as the main user (non-impersonated)
  - sql-scripts - deploys the sql scripts